Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 - [Strengjavera](https://aimc2023.pubpub.org/pub/83k6upv8/release/2), Jack Armitage, Magnetic Resonator Piano and ALife, AIMC 2023, Brighton, UK, Sep 2023.

 # Consultancies
+- Thor Magnusson was a consultant on the [Turn it Up](https://www.sciencemuseum.org.uk/see-and-do/turn-it-up) exhibition at the Science Museum in London.
+2023.
 - Jack Armitage was a technical consultant on the soundtrack for [Apple TV+ sci-fi series Silo](https://en.wikipedia.org/wiki/Silo_(TV_series)), working with [INNI Music](https://www.innimusic.com/) founder and composer [Atli Örvarsson](https://en.wikipedia.org/wiki/Atli_%C3%96rvarsson).
+2023.
 - Thor Magnusson was a consultant on the [Turn it Up](https://www.scienceandindustrymuseum.org.uk/whats-on/turn-it-up) exhibition in the Science and Industry Museum in Manchester.
+2022.

 # Open Source
 Many projects can be found on our [GitHub page](https://github.com/Intelligent-Instruments-Lab/).